egbog/Repair-Max-Durability/README.md

 The simplest solution is to use the existing framework for weapon repairs and allow the repair to target the maximum durability instead.
 Lore-wise, a repair kit containing those crtical components that are then swapped out on the chosen weapon makes perfect sense and almost should be implemented in live EFT itself, albeit in a different fashion.

 ## Obtaining
-Spare Firearm Parts can be crafted at Workbench lvl 1 using a Leatherman Multitool and 1 Weapon Parts.
+Spare Firearm Parts can be crafted at Workbench lvl 1 using a Toolset (keep), 1 #FireKlean gun lube and 1 Weapon Parts.
 They can also be purchased from Mechanic LL2 and Flea.

 ## Usage